ostinelli/phpass/README.md

     Hash = binary()
 ```

+## Implementation details
+This is a port of the ruby implementation [phpass-ruby](https://github.com/uu59/phpass-ruby).

 ## Contributing
 So you want to contribute?
 That's great!
 Please follow the guidelines below.
 It will make it easier to get merged in.